mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Error Handling

-Go does not support exceptions, and thus no try/catch/finally keywords.
+Go does not support exceptions, and thus has no `try`, `catch`, or `finally` keywords.
 Instead functions that may encounter errors have an additional return value of type `error` that callers should check.
 When there is no error, this return value is `nil`.

-The type `error` is an interface with a single method `Error` that takes no arguments and returns a `string`.
+The type `error` is a builtin interface with a single method `Error` that takes no arguments and returns a `string` description of the error.

 Go prefers this error handling approach over using exceptions.